johannesEwers/Templates/exMIT_1.4.1.md

 	without the permission of the copyright holder(s).
 This condition does not continue to apply after the death of all copyright holders.

-4. In case of violation of the terms, the author may stop the further use of the software.
-The copyright owner may also allow the re-use again, e.g. if the terms are no longer violated.
+4. In case of violation of the conditions, the copyright holder(s) may stop the further use of the software.
+The copyright holder(s) may also allow the re-use again, e.g. if the conditions are no longer violated.

 5. THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR